-Requested Action - Agenda Item 3d: Approval of the Limited English Proficiency Plan, contingent upon final edits needed as a result of NDDOT's review.
+Requested Action - Agenda Item 7: Recommend approval of the Limited English Proficiency Plan to the Policy Board, contingent upon edits needed as a result of NDDOT's review.

-Requested Action - Agenda Item 3e - Approval of the Title VI and Non-Discrimination Plan, contingent upon final edits needed as a result of NDDOT's review.
+Requested Action - Agenda Item 8 - Recommend approval of the Title VI and Non-Discrimination Plan to the Policy Board, contingent upon edits needed as a result of NDDOT's review.